Ackman cuts stake in mall owner General Growth Properties

-(Reuters) - Bill Ackman’s Pershing Square Capital Management cut its stake in mall owner General Growth Properties Inc (GGP.N) to 3.7 percent from 8 percent, the hedge fund said in a filing with the U.S. Securities and Exchange Commission.
+Sept 13 (Reuters) - Bill Ackman’s Pershing Square Capital Management cut its stake in mall owner General Growth Properties Inc to 3.7 percent from 8 percent, the hedge fund said in a filing with the U.S. Securities and Exchange Commission.

 Ackman has been a passive investor in GGP after he failed to secure a buyer for the company.